 A variety of types of assistance are available including federal loans, work-study positions, scholarships, fellowships, graduate study research assistantships, full-time and temporary employment and private sources.
 The Office for Student Financial Affairs at the University of Florida provides information about how to apply for financial aid at UF, deadlines and financial aid programs.

-The college awards over $50,000 in scholarships annually, in amounts ranging from $500 to $2,000.
-Scholarship applications are accepted during the Spring semester and funds are disbursed in the Fall.
+The college awards over $50,000 in scholarships annually to both undergraduates and graduates, in amounts ranging from $500 to $2,000.
+Scholarship applications are accepted during the spring semester and funds are disbursed in the fall.
 Students are eligible to apply for up to three scholarships, with a maximum of one scholarship awarded per student.
 Any incomplete, late and/or handwritten applications will not be processed.
+Click HERE for more information.

 Financial Aid — Financial aid for graduate students is available from a number of sources.
 To learn about financial aid at UF, click HERE.